Perineal Massage for Childbirth: Facts, Benefits, and How to Do It

 Empowers you Relies on external help Strengthens connection with your body

-With practice and patience, you can confidently incorporate perineal massage into your routine.
+With practice and patience, you can confidently make perineal massage part of your routine.

 Evidence-Based Benefits of Perineal Massage